Engineering Management

 Investments, Derivatives, Options and Futures, Financial Forecasting, Trading Strategies, Hedge Funds, Endowment Investing, Financial Risk Management, Engineering Economy, Computational Finance, Computational Intelligence, Neural Networks.

-Abhijit Gosavi, Associate Professor
+Abhijit Gosavi, Professor

 PHD University of South Florida